 Despite our best efforts to be aware of and comply with tax and customs laws, including changes to and interpretations thereof, local authorities can and sometimes do question our tax and customs positions.
 We are regularly subject to tax and customs audits, investigations, inquiries or other tax controversies by tax and customs authorities around the world regarding income taxes, customs valuation and classification, transfer pricing, value-added taxes, withholding taxes, payroll taxes, and other applicable taxes.
 The ultimate resolution of these matters can take several years, and the outcome is uncertain and can include additional taxes/customs duties, the payment of back taxes/customs duties, interest and penalties.
 We reserve in our consolidated financial statements amounts that we believe are in accordance with U.S. GAAP, and we regularly assess the likelihood of an adverse outcome in these matters to determine the adequacy of our accruals and adjust them as appropriate.
-However, developments in these matters could warrant an additional accrual and expense, and the ultimate outcome could be materially different from our accruals, which could materially impact our effective tax rate and/or our overall tax or customs expense.
+However, developments in these matters could warrant an additional accrual and expense, and the ultimate outcome could be materially different from our accruals, which could materially impact our effective tax rate or our overall tax or customs expense.

-A decline in our business could adversely affect our financial position and liquidity, and our debt covenants could limit our ability to pursue transactions or other opportunities that could be beneficial to our business.
+A decline in our business could adversely affect our financial position and liquidity.

 Any significant decline in our operating results could adversely affect our financial position and liquidity.
 Under the terms of our credit facility, we are required to maintain certain interest coverage and leverage ratios.
 In addition, our outstanding borrowings under our credit facility and related term loan impose debt service and amortization requirements.
-A significant deterioration in our results of operations, whether as a result of prevailing economic, financial and industry conditions, or other causes, could impact our ability to comply with our debt covenants and debt service and amortization obligations, which could result in an event of default under the terms of our credit facility.
+A significant deterioration in our results of operations, whether as a result of prevailing economic, financial and industry conditions, COVID-19, or other causes, could impact our ability to comply with our financial covenants and debt service and amortization obligations, which could result in an event of default under the terms of our credit facility.
 An event of default under our credit facility could result in an inability to access funding under the agreement and cause all outstanding amounts to become immediately due and payable, which would have a material adverse effect on our financial condition and liquidity.